HenSch90/SiD/Modul-F1_internationale_Studierende.md

 in:

-q: Wissen Sie bereits, ob Ihr Aufenthalt in Deutschland auf Ihr Studium in Ihrem Heimatland angerechnet wird, z.
-B. in Form von ECTS-Punkten?
+q: Werden Ihnen die in Deutschland erbrachten Studienleistungen auf Ihr Studium in Ihrem Heimatland angerechnet?

 is: